Blood Clots - Medical Condition

 Blood clotting problems and rare blood disorders also cause blood clots to form, but the cause of blood clots is not always known.

 For some women, the use of oral contraceptives (birth control pills) may increase the risk of blood clot formation.
-The risk is higher for women over 35 years of age who smoke or have a history of previous blood clots.
+The risk is higher for women as they age, and for women who smoke or have a history of previous blood clots.

 A variety of things can cause inflammation of a superficial vein.
 One common cause is due to trauma or injury, for example from solutions or medications given intravenously (into a vein) in hospitals.
 Piercing the vein to give the solution or medication can cause irritation.
 Any trauma to a vein (such as an injury from a car accident) will trigger inflammation in the area, leading to pain, discomfort, redness, and swelling.
 During this process, there is increased blood flow to the injured area, and a blood clot often forms in the inflamed or injured area of the vein.
 Superficial thrombophlebitis is an uncomfortable condition but rarely causes serious problems.